 CoinMarketCap: Finally, we have a website that offers completely free service though not much can be customized, unlike with Trading View.
 The platform offers latest numbers, trends and information reading all cryptocurrencies, Ripple being part as well.
 It is also one of the most cited places in crypto research as its data is regularly updated.

 Ripple does not have many softwares that promote trading it.
-However, there are few major platforms that do, them being Plus500 and Haasonline.
+However, there are few major platforms that do, one of them being Haasonline.

 Haasonline: As mentioned before, Haasbot is part of the overall Haasonline platform where bots and API tools come as part of the plan.
 There are three overall plans available for purchase, them being Simple, Beginner and Advanced contracts.
 Each differs in terms of available bots, APIs, support, insurances and other features.